Turnrp/CyberSecurityStuff/README.md

 This is where you can spy on a target by watching their every move, You will see keyloggers and maybe internet-related stuff.
 ## Deploying
 This is where you deploy your viruses or spyware into the computer
+## Backdoor
+This is where you can put a file into a host machine and be able to access it from wherever you are. *(These will require things like port forwarding, etc.)*

 # Recommendations
 1. If you don't want the shell open on the attacker's screen rename the file extension from **.py** to **.pyw** *(This hides the terminal)*